Lo Que te Conté Mientras te Hacías la Dormida

 Lo que te conté mientras te hacías la dormida (Note: In this Spanish-language name the album title only keeps one capital letter at the beginning of the title.)
 (Spanish for What I told you while you pretended to be asleep) is the third studio album of Spanish band La Oreja de Van Gogh.
-It was released on 28 April 2003, through Sony Music Entertainment label.
+It was released on 28 April 2003, through Sony Music label.
 It is the band's best-selling work internationally.
 It has also been certified as one of the best selling albums of all time in Spain.
 In France the album was released under the name of París, containing a mix of songs from this album and the previous one (El viaje de Copperpot, 2000).

-A critical and commercial success.
-Only one single was published before the release of the album.
-"Puedes contar conmigo" was released on 28 March of the same year.
+A critical and commercial success, with only one single published before the release of the album, which was "Puedes contar conmigo", released on 28 March of the same year.
 It became a commercial success in Spain where it reached number one and overseas reaching number four in the United States.

 Some time after the album was published new singles were released.
 "20 de enero" which reached number one in Spain as well as their prior release.
 "Rosas" which became an international and commercial success for the band both in America and Spain, reaching number four on US Hot Latin Songs and number one in Spain again.
 Over time, the single has become one of the band's signature songs as well as their most listened song across all platforms.
 "Deseos de cosas imposibles" was released to less commercial success in Spain although it peaked at 24 in United States.

-Other songs "Geografía", "Vestido azul", "Historia de un sueño" y "Bonustrack" were released to a minor success globally but it maintained popularity in Spain where some appeared on the charts the latter reaching number nine on PROMUSICAE Top 100 Canciones.
+Further singles including "Geografía", "Vestido azul", "Historia de un sueño" and "Bonustrack" were released to minor success globally but managed to be popular in Spain where some appeared on the charts the latter reaching number nine on Promusicae Top 100 Canciones.

-Commercially Lo que te conté mientras te hacías la dormida was a success.
 Peaking at number one on the Spanish albums chart and number eight on US Top Latin Albums.
 Globally it is La Oreja de Van Gogh's second best-selling album with over two million copies sold worldwide.
-In Spain the album is one of the best selling albums of all time with a certification of 7× Platinum awarded by PROMUSICAE for exceeding 700.000 copies sold.
+In Spain the album is one of the best selling albums of all time with a certification of 7× Platinum awarded by Promusicae for exceeding 700.000 copies sold.
 In Hispanic America, Lo que te conté mientras te hacías la dormida was well received, being certified as multi-platinum in countries such as Argentina, Mexico, Chile and platinum in Colombia.